Days of the Week in Spanish

 It starts on lunes and ends on domingo.
 X represents miércoles to avoid confusion with martes.
 So if you get a class schedule that asks you to show up at 9 am on L and X, you know that’s lunes (Monday) and miércoles (Wednesday).

-You might have noticed this already but when we say the days of the week (you know, lunes, martes, miércoles...) in a sentence, we don’t capitalise them unless they appear at the beginning of the sentence.
-Like how the work ‘like’ is capitalised at the beginning of this sentence, but not anywhere else.
+You might have noticed this already, but when we write the days of the week (you know, lunes, martes, miércoles...) in Spanish, we don’t capitalize them unless they appear at the beginning of the sentence.
+Like how the work ‘like’ is capitalized at the beginning of this sentence, but not anywhere else.
 You get the idea.

 “See you on Monday.”